apache/kafka/README.md

     ./gradlew apiCompatibilityReport -PfailOnBinaryIncompatibility=false -PfailOnSourceIncompatibility=true

-It is often a requirement to control the build outcome based on version differences.
-Usually it is allowed to do binary incompatible changes in major releases but this kind of compatibility should be kept in minor and patch (maintenance) releases.
+It is allowed to do incompatible changes in major releases but compatibility should be kept in minor and patch (maintenance) releases.
 This is called [semantic versioning](https://semver.org/spec/v2.0.0.html).
 This can be controlled the following way: